 It will not be easy, and you will be required to provide proper documentation such as:

 - Proof of income

 - Proof of address

-You may have to go to several places to get the money, but if you are fortunate you will get real help in the end.
+You may have to go to several places to get the money, but if you are fortunate, you will get real help in the end.
 Many people are in the same situation with layoffs, cutbacks, and so many companies not hiring.
-You will be glad to know that there are programs around that will help you pay your rent or mortgage.
-Each organization may have slightly different rules and obligations you must fulfill in to receive help.
+You will be glad to know that there are programs around to help you pay your rent or mortgage.
+Each organization may have slightly different rules and obligations you must fulfill to receive help.

 Mecklenburg County Assistance Programs

 Crisis Assistance Ministry is one of Mecklenburg County’s most prominent agencies servicing the city’s poor communities.
 They are with a stand-alone agency working with other agencies to provide comprehensive assistance to those in need.
 They also provide a one-way bus ticket for those in Charlotte who have fallen on hard times and want to return to their city of origin.
 Website